RednibCoding/ZipPasswordHacker/README.md

 # ZipPasswordHacker
+03.12.2016 by Michael Binder

-This Python programm requires Python 3.5x to be installed
+Python 3.5x or higher has to be installed

-ZipPasswordHacker.py

-Zip dictonary password hacker

-03.12.2016

-Michael Binder

-Pyhon 3.5.2
+For more details visit: https://codeconform.blogspot.de/2018/02/python-passwort-cracker-fur-zip-archive.html

 Uses a dictonary ("passwords.txt") where the passwords are stored to hack the password of a zip file "test.zip" .

-it tries all passwords in the "passwords.txt" to hack the zip file
+It tries all passwords in the "passwords.txt" to hack the zip file

-try different password files if the "passwords.txt" does not contain the correct password

-you can get password files at https://wiki.skullsecurity.org/index.php?title=Passwords or just google for it
+You can get password files at https://wiki.skullsecurity.org/index.php?title=Passwords Or google for them.